• Skip to primary navigation

 mashed potato ingredients arranged on a table.

-• Red potatoes - Naturally creamy and waxy, with a thin skin, making them perfect for mashed potatoes.
+• Red skin potatoes - Naturally creamy and waxy, with a thin skin, making them perfect for "skin on" mashed potatoes.
+Red skin potatoes are high in fiber, naturally gluten-free, and full of essential vitamins and minerals, like vitamin B6, vitamin C, and niacin.

-• Unsalted butter - Using unsalted butter lets us control the amount of salt here.
+• Unsalted butter - Using unsalted butter lets us control the amount of salt in our cooking.

-• Garlic - I recommend using fresh garlic, but jarred garlic and garlic powder will work as well.
+• Garlic - I recommend using fresh garlic for optimal flavor, but jarred garlic or garlic powder will work as a substitute.

 📝 Variations & Substitutions

-• Make vegan: Substitute any plant-based/vegan butter and plant-based/vegan milk or cream like almond milk or soy milk.
+• Make vegan/dairy-free: Substitute any plant-based/vegan butter and plant-based/vegan milk or cream like almond milk or soy milk.
 The mashed potatoes will be just as delicious.

-• Add ½ cup of blue cheese to your potatoes for a delicious cheesy variation.
+• Cheesy.
+Add ½ cup of blue cheese to your potatoes for a delicious cheesy variation.

-• Substitute milk or heavy cream for the half & half.
+• Half & half.
+Substitute milk or heavy cream for the half & half.

-🔪 How To Make Red Skin Mashed Potatoes with Garlic
+🔪 How To Make Garlic Mashed Red Skin Potatoes

 Cook potatoes: Place cut potatoes in a large saucepan and cover with cold water.
 Add large pinch of salt and bring to a boil over high heat.
 Adjust heat to medium-high and cook potatoes until fork tender, about 10-12 minutes.